A bag-of-paths framework for network data analysis: Two novel families of distances based on hitting path probabilities

+which interpolates between weighted average and minimum operators (see \ref{app_shortestPathDist} or \cite{Cook-2011,Tahbaz-2006}).
 Indeed, the potential $\phi(i,j)$ tends to the average first-passage cost when $\theta \rightarrow 0^{+}$ and to the shortest path cost when $\theta \rightarrow \infty$.
 This formula is a generalization of the distributed consensus algorithm developed in \cite{Tahbaz-2006}, and considering binary costs only.